Carlos Brito (businessman): AB InBev

 In July 2008, Anheuser-Busch’s board of directors accepted InBev’s takeover bid of $52 billion, or $70 per share.
 Brito led the transaction and remained CEO of the enlarged group.

 Brito sold $9.4 billion in Anheuser-Busch assets, including Busch Gardens and SeaWorld.
 Trevor Stirling, a beer industry analyst at Bernstein Research (AB), said Brito made the company "enormously more profitable."

 In October 2016, Brito led the acquisition of SABMiller at a purchase price of $102.85 billion, one of the largest corporate mergers in history.
 The deal was backed by 95% of SABMiller shareholders.
 Brito remained CEO of what is now the world's largest brewer, with approximately 170,000 employees producing more than 25% of the world's beer, including the labels Stella Artois, Corona and Budweiser.

 In July 2021, Brito left AB InBev and was succeeded as CEO by Michel Doukeris.
 During Brito's tenure as CEO, from 2005 to 2020, AB InBev's market capitalization increased from $26 billion to $141 billion, annual revenue increased from $14.5 billion to $46.88 billion, normalized EBITDA increased from $4.14 billion to $17.32 billion, and normalized EBITDA margin increased from 28.6% to 36.9%.

 Personal life

 Brito lives in Greenwich with his wife.
+They have four children.